connect Method

 $connection_to_mysql->connect();

-// When the client sends data, forward it to the corresponding mysql connection
+// Forward data from the client to the corresponding mysql connection

 $connection->onMessage = function(TcpConnection $connection, $buffer) use ($connection_to_mysql)